BA Art Gallery and Museum Studies

 We have a wide range of museum collections and galleries on campus such as the Stanley and Audrey Burton Gallery and the Brotherton Library Treasures Gallery.
 ULITA – an Archive of International Textiles is housed on campus to collect, preserve and document textiles and related areas from around the world.

-In Year 1 you will be introduced to the different ways of thinking about museums, art galleries and heritage organisations.
+In Year 1, core modules will introduce you to the different ways of thinking about museums, art galleries and heritage organisations.
 You’ll also explore the theme of the English country house and its history and role as heritage.
 The programme will equip you with the fundamental skills and knowledge for the study of art history and the ways in which cultural forms have been displayed over time.

 You’ll build on this knowledge in Year 2, taking core modules on contemporary theories of culture and museum practice.
 You’ll examine the methods and ideas behind the collection, interpretation and display of objects, as well as introductions to collections management, exhibitions and the exploration of museum, art gallery and heritage audiences.